 [013] Embodiments of the present invention may improve data privacy and security by enabling subjects to which data pertains to remain "dynamically anonymous," i.e., anonymous for as long as is desired-and to the extent that is desired.
 Embodiments of the present invention may include systems, methods and devices that create, access, use (e.g., collecting, processing, copying, analyzing, combining, modifying or disseminating, etc.), store and / or erase data with increased privacy, anonymity and security, thereby facilitating availability of more qualified and accurate information.
-And, when data is authorized to be shared with third parties, embodiments of the present invention may facilitate sharing information in a dynamically controlled manner that enables delivery of temporally, geographically-, and / or purpose-limited information to the receiving party.
+And, when data is authorized to be shared with third parties, embodiments of the present invention may facilitate sharing information in a dynamically controlled manner that enables delivery of temporally-, geographically-, and / or purpose-limited information to the receiving party.
+Embodiments of the present invention may even be employed in decentralized networks built on blockchain or other distributed ledger technologies that require immutability and auditability of record over time.

-[014] As compared to existing systems, wherein electronic data may be readily accessible for use (e.g., collecting, processing, copying, analyzing, combining, modifying or disseminating, etc.), storing and / or erasing with few effective controls over the data, embodiments of the present invention may use temporally unique, dynamically changing de-identifiers ("DDIDs")-each associated with a subject, e.g., a person, place, or thing, to which data directly or indirectly pertains or relates (a "Data Subject"), and / or an action, activity, process and / or trait pertaining to a Data Subject, for a temporally unique period of time, thereby enabling the Data Subject to operate in a "dynamically anonymous" manner.
+[014] As compared to existing systems, wherein electronic data may be readily accessible for use (e.g., collecting, processing, copying, analyzing, combining, modifying or disseminating, etc.), storing and / or erasing with few effective controls over the data, embodiments of the present invention may use temporally unique, dynamically changing de-identifiers ("DDIDs")-each associated with a subject, e.g., a person, place, or thing (e.g., an event, document, contract, or "smart contract"), to which data directly or indirectly pertains or relates (a "Data Subject"), and / or an action, activity, process and / or trait pertaining to a Data Subject, for a temporally unique period of time, thereby enabling the Data Subject to operate in a "dynamically anonymous" manner.
 "Dynamically anonymous" or "Dynamic Anonymity" as used herein, refers to a user's ability to remain anonymous until such time as a decision is made not to remain anonymous, at which time only the desired information is shared with one or more desired parties in connection with one or more actions, activities, processes or traits.
 Embodiments of the present invention may thereby enable the ability of Data Subjects to maintain flexible levels of privacy and / or anonymity under the control of a Data Subject or controlling entity that may be a trusted party or proxy.